 The largest funding source is FHWA, which provides MPO Planning Funds through ODOT to the MRMPO by formula that consists of 89.73% federal funds with a 10.27% local match required.
 ODOT has traditionally met the full local match requirements with state planning funds.
 Other resources are FTA 5303 funds, also through ODOT, for metropolitan planning related to transit (requiring a 10.27 percent local match), and MRMPO member dues.
-A summary of how funds are to be distributed among the various MRMPO planning tasks is on page 27.
+A summary of how funds are to be distributed among the various MRMPO planning tasks is on page 23.
 Funding commitments are formalized through specific IGAs with ODOT.
 The MRMPO and its subcontractors (if any) will carry out the tasks described in this UPWP.

 MRMPO is dependent on USDOT funding for UPWP activities.
 For this work program, federal sources provide about 76 percent of MRMPO funding.
-In-kind match provides the local share for FTA funds and MPO dues pay for Policy Committee political activities (travel, support) and some general project expenses - primarily public involvement and website support.
+Local match for FTA funds has been provided by the Josephine County Transit and MPO dues pay for Policy Committee political activities (travel, support) and some general project expenses - primarily public involvement and website support.